adriangar8/STMAE_music_source_separation/src/data/README.md

 <b> Core Functionality</b>
 - Dataset Integration: Seamless loading and processing of MUSDB18 dataset
 - Mono Conversion: Automatic stereo-to-mono conversion for simplified processing
+- Cropped Files Generation: crops track objects from the musdb libray and stores them in a new folder
 - Multi-stem Processing: Individual handling of vocals, drums, bass, and other instrument tracks
 - Audio Quality Assessment: Automatic validation of audio segments for energy and activity levels
   - Energy Threshold: Minimum RMS energy validation (0.005)